-The Walkstation by Steelcase is a treadmill desk available as either a Walkstation or a Sit-to-Walkstation.
+The Walkstation by Steelcase is a walking treadmill desk available as either a Walkstation or a Sit-to-Walkstation.
 The unit is a premium price product combining an ergonomic office desk with a commercial grade treadmill which has a top speed of 2 miles per hour.
 It was first introduced to the market in 2007 and the model has not changed much since.
 Steelcase uses a Patented Soft System® to absorb shock in the front part of the desk.
 Users can control the treadmill and the desk with a stowable touchpad controller.
 The built-in digital display allows users to keep track of time, distance and calories burnt while walking.

 In the Sit-to-Walkstation version of the desk, the work surface height is fully adjustable with a wide range of programmable settings that will accommodate the majority of users.
 The unit is sturdy, durable and covered by a long-lasting and comprehensive manufacturer’s warranty.
 Over recent years, the Steelcase Treadmill desk price has fluctuated quite considerably.
 Prices have dropped from the original 2007 price tag of over $5,000 to $4,566 for the basic model and to $4,745 for the Sit-to-Stand version which was initially $400 more expensive than its sister product.